smoochie-code-amateur/Links-Hub/README.md

 **Available on:** Firefox | Chromium

 #### 🦊 Firefox
-You can install it from the add-ons store.
+You can install it from the [add-ons store](https://addons.mozilla.org/uk/firefox/addon/links-hub/).
-It will work on Android and PC.
-> I'm waiting for a review from Firefox.
-But you can download the extension manually into your browser to test it.

 #### 🔵 Chromium
 I don’t want to pay Google or publish the extension there.
 Instead, you can very easily add it to your browser yourself.